-Appendix A. Monitor System Service (MONITOR)
+Appendix G. Monitor System Service (MONITOR)

-This section describes the monitor system service and tells you about:
+This topic describes the monitor system service and includes desciptions about:

-- Establishing data link with MONITOR - IUCV functions used in conjunction with MONITOR.
+- Establishing a data link with MONITOR - IUCV functions that are used in conjunction with MONITOR.

 A virtual machine uses the monitor system service (MONITOR) as a data link with CP.
-Understanding the monitor system service is necessary if you desire to write an application like IBM's MONWRITE.
+Understanding the monitor system service is necessary if you want to write an application that is similar to the IBM-supplied MONWRITE program.